danielcspaiva/Bomberman-Clone/README.md

 ## Contributing

-This is an open source project, feel free to fork it and make changes.
+This is an open source project, feel free to fork it, make changes and submit a pull request.

 ## Special thanks